-The products evaluated in this criteria shall be for interior use only.
+1.2.1.3 The products evaluated in this criteria shall be for interior use only.

-The products evaluated in this criteria have not been evaluated to carry imposed loads and is not intended for structural use.
+1.2.1.4 The products evaluated in this criteria have not been evaluated to carry imposed loads and are not intended for structural use.

 Definitions: For terms not defined in this section, applicable codes, or referenced standards shall have the ordinary accepted definition for the context for which they are intended.